Valeri Bojinov: Sporting CP

 On 6 July 2011, Portuguese side Sporting CP signed Bojinov on a five-year contract, paying €2.6million for 80% of his registration rights, which could have risen to €3.5 million depending on his performances.
 His transfer to Sporting saw Chilean midfielder Jaime Valdés move on loan to Parma as part of the exchange.

 During his time with the Lisbon outfit, he was primarily used by coach Domingos Paciência as a substitute.
 He made his first-team debut on 25 August against Danish side Nordsjælland in a UEFA Europa League play-off tie.
 He would score for Sporting for the first time on 24 October against Gil Vicente.
 A brace against the Barcelos side saw Bojinov help his side demolish the opposition 6–1 in a gameweek eight Primeira Liga fixture.

 On 20 January 2012, Sporting declared Bojinov persona non-grata, forbidding the player from entering the stadium or the training academy, due to his actions in a Taça da Liga match against Moreirense played the previous day.
 At 92 minutes, Sporting was conceded a decisive penalty kick that would, if scored, give the team the victory.
-The regular penalty taker for Sporting, Matías Fernández, prepared to take the shot, but Bojinov took the ball from him, pushing him away and insisting that he would take the shot, despite him having never taken a penalty for Sporting, nor that he had not scored a penalty in an official game since 2006.
+The regular penalty taker for Sporting, Matías Fernández, prepared to take the shot, but Bojinov took the ball from him, pushing him away and insisting that he would take the shot, despite him having never taken a penalty for Sporting, nor having scored a penalty in an official game since 2006.
 He failed to score, infuriating the supporters and Sporting's managers, who subsequently banned Bojinov on the basis that he disrespected the decision of the coach and therefore the rules of the club.
 He then joined his former club Lecce on a loan deal.